How to Write More Inclusive Job Descriptions

-Workers ages 50 and older comprise roughly 35% of the workforce, according to a report from Human Resource Executive.
+Workers age 50 and older comprise roughly 35 percent of the workforce, according to a report from Human Resource Executive.
 Some best practices for avoiding age discrimination include making sure your employer branding reflects a wide range of the age of workers at your company.
-Also, don’t ask for GPA or SAT scores – it implies that only recent grads are being considered.
+Also, don’t ask for GPA or SAT scores-it implies that only recent grads are being considered.

 Additionally, avoid phrasing like:

 - “Young and energetic”